 In the overburdened child welfare system abused and neglected children often slip through the cracks among hundreds of cases.
 CASA volunteers change that.
 Volunteers typically handle just one case at a time.
 While others come and go, CASA volunteers provide consistency in a child's life - often acting as the one constant that children need in order to thrive.

 The mission of CASA for Children, a voice for children, is to ensure the rights to safety within the home, and permanency in a family, are protected through advocacy and education within Judicial District 15, State of Oklahoma.

-CASA for children, Inc. was established in 1997 and serves the children of Muskogee, Sequoyah, and Wagoner Counties.
-In 2016, 97 advocates spoke up for the best interests of 304 children.
-More children need a voice.
+CASA for children, Inc. was established in 1997 and serves the children of Muskogee, Sequoyah, McIntosh and Wagoner Counties.
+In 2020, 121 advocates spoke up for the best interests of over 300 children, but there are many more children in need of a voice.
 Find out how you can volunteer to be that voice!

 Evidence of Effectiveness

 CASA volunteers have a profound impact on the children they serve.
 A child with a CASA volunteer is:

 - Half as likely to re-enter foster care;

 - Substantially less likely to remain in long-term foster care;